xynydev/create-ublue-image/README.md

 ## Running

-Some instructions also exist in the uBlue docs: https://ublue.it/making-your-own/#automatic-setup

-`create-ublue-image` should run on any computer with [Podman](https://podman.io/) installed.
+***create-ublue-image*** should run on any computer with [Podman](https://podman.io/) installed.
 If you are already running an immutable Fedora variant, you shouldn't have to install anything.

 Run the following command in a directory that you have write access to, your repo will be created as a subdirectory.
 The script will ask you further questions.